Honors Orientation and Student Development

 Summer Planning Conferences

-After students move into their residence halls the first day, and parents and students attend the inaugural honors lecture, delivered by the Professor Haugaard, in the afternoon.
-The orientation groups gather for the first time after the lecture and each has the opportunity to earn “bonus points” by correctly answering a question about the person for whom their group has been named (all groups are named after US citizens who are Nobel Peace Prize recipients).
-(Bonus points are handed out willy-nilly throughout the first two days of orientation.)
+After students move into their residence halls the first day, and parents and students attend the inaugural honors lecture, delivered by the Professor Halpern, in the afternoon.
+The orientation groups gather for the first time after the lecture.
 Students and parents have dinner together and parents leave at 8:00PM.
 Each orientation group meets with their POET for “ice breaker” activities during the evening.

 The second day involves a series of activities designed to introduce the new honors students to each other, to the UAlbany campus, and the the city of Albany.
 During a scavenger hunt in the morning, groups are given pictures of locations around campus and a hint to help them identify each place.

-The third day involves two activities, led by the POETs, that students can join on their own or in small groups: a bus tour of Albany and a walking tour of the Academic Podium (where the classrooms are located).
+The third day involves two activities, led by the POETs, that students can join on their own or in small groups: a bus tour of Albany, a walking tour of the Academic Podium (where the classrooms are located), walking to a shopping center near campus.

 Organizing Your Life - Working Hard

-During the first few weeks of the fall semester, Professor Haugaard meets with the honors students on each floor of the honors residence halls to describe the value of using of semester and weekly calendars to keep organized and the value of using flash cards (his own patented system) to excel in courses.
+During the first few weeks of the fall semester, Professor Halpern meets with the honors students in small groups to describe the value of using calendars to keep organized and about study skills that can help students excel.

-Professor Haugaard teaches a one-credit honors course for all first-year honors student during the second half of the spring semester that focuses on honors research.
-Many first-year honors students are anxious about participating in research and writing a senior thesis.
+Professor Halpern teaches a one-credit honors course for all second-year honors students during the second half of the spring semester that focuses on honors research.
+Many honors students are anxious about participating in research and writing a senior thesis.
 Most have not participated in research and many have inaccurate beliefs about the honors thesis (e.g., it has to be at least 150 pages long).
 The goals of this course are to help students understand the types of research and scholarly work done by scholars in various disciplines and how a thesis is conceptualized and written.
-Each session involves a short lecture on a topic related to honors research (e.g., using human subjects).
-After the lecture, three graduating honors seniors present their theses (about 20 minutes each).
+The course involves lectures on topics related to honors research (e.g., using human subjects).
+Part of this course includes several graduating honors seniors presenting their theses (about 20 minutes each).
 Each student spends some time talking about the process he or she went through - from identifying a topic to writing their thesis - and then presents the results of his or her thesis.